-This function foresees 3 time controls on the switching ON of the output configured as ot associated to the temperature control request.
-The protection consists in preventing the ot output being switched ON during the times set with parameters P.P1, P.P2 and P.P3 and therefore that any activation occurs only upon expiry of all protection times.
+This function foresees 3 time controls on the switching ON of the output configured as ot or, if used Out5, associated to the temperature control request.
+The protection consists in preventing the ot/Out5 output being switched ON during the times set with parameters P.P1, P.P2 and P.P3 and therefore that any activation occurs only upon expiry of all protection times.

-1. First control (parameter P.P1) foresees a delay to ot output activation (switching-ON delay).
+1. First control (parameter P.P1) foresees a delay to ot/Out5 output activation (switching-ON delay).

-2. Second control (parameter P.P2) foresees an inhibition to the activation of the output by a time delay that starts when the output is turned OFF (delay after switching-OFF).
+2. Second control (parameter P.P2) foresees an inhibition to the activation of ot/Out5 output by a time delay that starts when the output is turned OFF (delay after switching-OFF).

-3. Third control (parameter P.P3) foresees an inhibition to the activation of the output by a time delay that starts when the output was turned ON last time (delay between two switching-ON).
+Third control (parameter P.P3) foresees an inhibition to the activation of ot/Out5 output by a time delay that starts when the output was turned ON last time (delay between two switching-ON).